 “Hi, I’m Charlie…Charlie Manson,” the hippie cult leader and driver of the old beat-up school bus said to the hitchhiker.
-It was spring 1969 in sunny California.
-Billy McLain, a seventeen-year-old runaway was trying to find himself.
-Disillusioned by overly strict and repressive parents as well as the war in Vietnam, Billy begins a journey of self-discovery.
-On his quest he encounters the strangely intense Charles Manson and his staunchly devout followers known as the Family.
+It was spring of 1969 in sunny California.
+Billy McLain, a seventeen-year-old runaway, was trying to find himself.
+Disillusioned by overly strict and repressive parents, as well as the war in Vietnam, Billy begins a journey of self-discovery.
+On his quest, he encounters the strangely intense Charles Manson and his staunchly devout followers known as the “Family.”
 Billy willingly partakes in the drugs, booze and girls that are readily available.
-It’s a life of peace and love, so Billy decides to hang around for a while.
+It is a life of peace and love, so Billy decides to hang around for a while.
 What could possibly go wrong?